cyrusbuilt/CyGarage/README.md

 ## Theory of Operation

 The way this is intended to work is: when the device detects that the door is open or ajar, the user can see this status and (if integrated with OpenHAB or some other similar system) and can get notifications when this occurs.
 When the device receives the activate command, it then triggers a relay which simulates the garage door button press which will in turn raise or lower the door depending on the current state.
+Door activation is essentially "fire-and-forget".
+It will activate the relay and then assume that the garage door is working.
+CyGarage then monitors door state using the 2 sensor inputs.
+It is important to understand this system is not intended to replace the controller inside the garage door opener, but instead *compliments* it by adding state monitoring and remote activation.
+Safety checks (something in the path of the door when closing) should still be handled by the garage door opener itself, for example.

 ## Configuration